jaeyk/jaeyk.github.io/index.md

 ## Research agenda

 My research focuses on identity politics, civic engagement, and policy implementation in the United States, Canada, and East Asia.
-I investigate how political and administrative systems frequently exclude certain groups of people and how these marginalized groups react to such dynamics.
-Furthermore, I am interested in developing and utilizing computational methods for social science research.
-To conduct my research, I frequently collaborate with government agencies and non-profits.
+I examine how political and administrative processes systematically exclude certain groups of people, and how these marginalized groups respond to such barriers.
+Additionally, I am keen on developing and utilizing computational methods for social science research.
+To carry out my research, I frequently partner with government agencies and non-profit organizations.

 My research projects focus on three main areas: